Buses & VCAs

 - In gain/pan, the left and right keys switch the encoder between Gain and Pan respectively.

 The quick display (labelled Assigned) lists the routes from the channel to all buses of that type.

 To select a different bus, simply tap on another bus in the Channel View on the Main Screen.

-Or alternatively, the up/down arrows on the Fader Tile can be used to scroll within the bus path type by activating the Enter button on the tile.
+Alternatively, the ▲/▼ buttons above the Enter button can be used to scroll within the bus path type, by first activating the Enter button on the Fader Tile.
 A brief press of the arrows navigates through the list.
 Holding an arrow will jump up or down by eight buses, allowing for fast navigation.
 Turning off Enter exits you from the paths and back to the other assign functions.

 The indicator in the bus button is off when the channel is feeding no buses of that type, and green when it is feeding at least one bus of that type (orange for VCAs).

 Routing to buses from the Control Tile

 Control of channel sends to Stems and Auxes, and bussing to Masters, is available via the Control Tile.

 Press the Aux, Stem, Master or VCA MG button above the Control Tile Screen:

 The page and parameter buttons in the middle of the screen define what is assigned to the encoders down either side.